geosolutions-it/MapStore2/docs/user-guide/catalog.md

 ### TMS Catalog

-TMS Catalog type includes some not official/not standard protocol for serving maps as tiles (i.e. splitting map up into a pyramid of images at multiple zoom levels).
+The Tile Map Service (TMS) specifications include some not official/not standard protocol for serving maps as tiles (i.e. splitting map up into a pyramid of images at multiple zoom levels).
 MapStore allows to add to the map the following services providers:

 * Custom TMS service, specifying the URL template for the tiles.